eduP2P/common/test_suite/README.md

 Each time an internal endpoint establishes a connection to a new external endpoint, a new session is also created.
-Therefore, the above nftables rule is sufficient to simulate ADPF, since only the original session’s endpoint can send packets to the corresponding mapped IP address.
+Therefore, the above nftables rule is sufficient to simulate APDF, since only the original session’s endpoint can send packets to the corresponding mapped IP address.